MoFEM/mofem-cephas/joss/paper.md

   easily implement elements with an anisotropic approximation order, which depends on direction in curvilinear basis, e.g. solid shells with arbitrary higher approximation order on the surface and arbitrary lower order through the thickness of the shell.
-This approach also sets a benchmark on
-  how finite element codes could implemented, introducing a concept of pipelines of *user-defined data operators* acting on fields that are associated with entities (vertices, edges, faces and volumes) rather on elements directly.
+This approach also sets a benchmark on how finite element codes could be implemented, introducing a concept of pipelines of *user-defined data operators* acting on fields that are associated with entities (vertices, edges, faces and volumes) rather than on elements directly.
 Such an approach simplifies code writing, testing and validation, making the code more resilient to bugs.

-  ![Example of $p$-adaptivity for hierarchical and heterogenous approximation with multi-grid solver applied to the perforated Scordelis-Lo roof problem using a solid shell element.\label{fig:shell}](paper_shell.pdf)

   Furthermore, `MoFEM`'s core library provides functionality for developing *user modules* (see \autoref{fig:design}) where applications for particular